 The 1937 station was replaced with a newer facility in 1968, perhaps because it was too large for a population that traveled mostly by car or air.
 It became the property of theater owner Ted Mann, possibly thrown in with another transaction.
 It stood empty for years.

 In 1970 it was purchased by Danny Stevens, singer and front man of one of the top rock groups of the era, Danny’s Reasons.
 Stevens had a liquor license from the Hotel Hastings and contributed the initial capital.
 His first partner was Elizabeth Heffelfinger, who had to drop out because of illness.
-Allan Fingerhut then stepped in with the rest of the financing, and the two were joined by Abby Rosenthal, who became the manager and had been the manager of George’s in the Park.
+Allan Fingerhut then stepped in with the rest of the financing, and the two were joined by Abby Rosenthal, who became the General Manager.
+Rosenthal had been the manager of George’s in the Park in St. Louis Park.

 An article by Allan Holbert in the February 22, 1970, Minneapolis Tribune hinted at some very ambitious plans, most of which didn’t materialize: